lukechampine/us/cmd/walrus/docs/index.html.md

 "123000000000000000000000000000"
 ```

-Returns the current wallet balance in Hastings.
+Returns the current wallet balance in hastings.
 This is equivalent to summing
-the values of the outputs returned by `/utxos`.
+the values of the outputs returned by [`/utxos`](#list-unspent-outputs).

 ### HTTP Request